Skip to main content

 Saving a draft

 You do not need to complete all sections in a single session.
-Each section has its own save action, with labels like Save loan parameters, Save statement of affairs, Save net worth, Save cash details, and Save vehicle details.
+Each section has its own save action, with labels like Save loan parameters, Save statement of affairs, Save net worth, Save cash details, Save vehicle details, and Save insurance.
 Save the section you are working on to preserve its contents.
 The application stays in DRAFT status, and you can return to it from the Loans list at any time.
 Saving is explicit: your progress is preserved when you save a section, so save before navigating away.

 Abandoning a draft